pranavgawaii/MacMonium/README.md

 # Your MacBook is Now a MacMonium

-Hi, I'm Vedaant (or **rocktopus101** on GitHub).
-As a Computer Science grad student at USC, my MacBook is usually for compiling code, writing papers, and fueling a mild caffeine addiction.
+Hi, I'm Pranav Gawai (or **pranavgawaii** on GitHub).
+As a Computer Science student at MIT-ADT University, Pune, my MacBook is usually for compiling code, building projects, and managing placements.
 But I figured, why not make it musical?

 This app transforms your MacBook into a surprisingly fun and expressive harmonium.
 You play the notes on the keyboard, and in a stroke of what is either genius or madness, you **use the laptop's lid as the bellows to pump air**.